 As we can see, the left is the same, there is no difference, the root causes are the same, which is not strange, since the problem picture is the same, it has not changed.
 But, to the right, we are trying to solve the symptom “we cannot deliver in time”, but still not a root cause in sight, so there is still no valid solution that is not sub-optimising our whole.
 And there cannot be a root cause in sight either, since why has never been asked.
 Here we can also take Toyota’s production system, that is a Clear context according to Cynefin framework, as an example.
 It is rather self-evident, that Toyota when having the symptom “the delivery time cannot be met”, never would even think about trying the right side of the picture.

 We can simply just pick any symptom in the problem picture to the left, and we will get another impossible attempt for symptom solution, another useless sub-optimization, to the right.
 And apart from that the right side never can remove any root causes, we can also understand how much time that is spent on very wasteful sub-optimization if we are using the right side for problem-solving.
 And the symptoms will pop up anywhere in the organization, so multiple parts of the organization will work on the same symptom, only a different instance of it; silos, value streams, team of teams, units, sections teams, individuals, functions, etc. We can also understand that the further away from the root causes, the higher up in the hierarchy of the organisation we will come.
 They will bother about these symptoms, since it is clearly their responsibility.
-But still, top management has no idea about these root causes that we can see in the pictures, no matter in what organization we find root causes.
+But still, top management has no idea about these root causes that we can see in the pictures, no matter in what organization we find root causes; production, service, product development, or others.
 This means that without that knowledge they will definitely make the wrong decision, with or without help.
 This since, the decision to be taken, is not based on any learning from the wrong decisions already taken in the past, which has led us to today’s problematic situation.
-Now, we can start to sense not only the power of the problem picture analysis, but also that it is really simple, straightforward and fast to use as well, when leading us down to the root causes.
+Now, we can start to sense not only the power of SPPA, but also that it is really simple, straightforward and fast to use as well, when leading us down to the root causes.

-The total problem-solving process above where MECE is an important part, is often described as to move from what to do (trying to find the solution directly, which many customers try), to how to do it.
+The total management consultants’ problem-solving process above where MECE is an important part, is often described as to move from what to do (trying to find the solution directly, which many customers try), to how to do it.
 During the effort to find the solution to the often ambiguous and complex problem, the what the customer must do, is to be found.
 As we understand by this time, there is a big problem with this, since the question why is never asked.
 But, when we have symptoms, we must always start to ask why.
 Always, since otherwise we are trying to solve symptoms, and that is impossible, and this is even though buckets, handed out to as independent parts to the consultants, looks neat and tidy.
 But, if we put all these different attempts to try to solve every symptom, and do not forget that every symptom is multiple anywhere in the organisation, we will instead have a mess like this on the right side, symptoms can never be solved.
 But, still no root causes in sight.
-And without finding the root causes to our caused problems, a systemic solution is never possible.
+And without finding the root causes to our self-caused (organizational) problems, a systemic solution is never possible.

 C u soon again.